ipums/ipumspy/docs/source/getting_started.rst

 IPUMS API Wrappers for Python
 -----------------------------

-``ipumspy`` provides an easy-to-use Python wrapper for IPUMS API endpoints.
+``ipumspy`` provides an easy-to-use Python wrapper for IPUMS Microdata Extract API endpoints.
+Note that the IPUMS Microdata Extract API is still in beta!

 Quick Start
 ***********